Envisage Families More Information

 Jenny Kemp

-Jenny is administrative support for ENVISAGE and comes to us with many years of administration experience having worked in the higher Education sector for almost 20 years.
+Jenny provides finance and administrative support for ENVISAGE and comes to us with many years of administration experience having worked in the higher Education sector for almost 20 years.

 She has worked with various community groups and volunteer programs whilst in her role as Community Engagement Officer and is excited to be supporting such a meaningful program.